How will my child’s experiences at Discovery Montessori School prepare them for later school success?

 Our hours of operation are Monday through Friday, 7:30 – 5:30.
-The school day is from 9:00 to 3:30, with before school care and after school care available for an extra fee.
-We ask that all parents have their children arrive at school no later than 9:00 am.
+The school day for the one year olds and two year olds is from 8:30-3:00.
+We ask that one and two year olds arrive between 8:25 and 8:45 and get picked up no later than 3:15.
+The school day for 3-6 year olds is 9-3:30.
+We ask that all 3-6 year olds arrive between 8:55 and 9:15 and get picked up no later than 3:45.
 Arriving to school on time sets a good example for your child, sends the message that school is important, and allows him/her to benefit from the full school day.
 If your child will be absent for the day we ask that you also call the school no later than 9:00 am.

 We also ask that you arrive on time to pick your child up.
 Children develop an internal clock and come to expect their parent or guardian at the usual time.